the-teachingRSE-project/competencies/competencies.md

 digital skills are now required by researchers at all career levels, and in fields significantly beyond the previously expected.
-Research software is now used and developed not only in \ac{STEM} domains, but also in others, like medicine and the humanities.
+Research software is now used and developed not only in \ac{STEM} domains, but also in other fields, like medicine and the humanities.

 Researchers often lack the skills to use specialised software for their research, let alone write it [@NamingPain].
 If they come from a non-technical domain, they may